Here are some of our most Frequently Asked Questions:

 - RHINO volunteers are housed at The Brent House Hotel.
 A 15-30 minute drive from most work sites, our RHINO volunteers enjoy the clean, safe and comfortable accommodations of the Brent House pool, hot tub, and fitness center during their down time.
 Each room also comes equipped with a microwave and refrigerator for late night snacks.

-- The cost for our program is $150 per volunteer, plus a housing fee of $94 per night per room.
+- The cost for our program is $200 per volunteer for a week or $150 per volunteer for a half-week, plus a housing fee of $94 per night per room.
 Rooms at The Brent House Hotel can accommodate up to four volunteers.
 Groups can request more rooms if they would prefer more space and privacy.

 What will our schedule be?